mpv-player/mpv/DOCS/man/vo.rst

     ``gamma=<0.0..10.0>``
         Set a gamma value.
 If gamma is adjusted in other ways (like with the ``--gamma`` option or key bindings and the ``gamma`` property), the value is multiplied with the other gamma value.
 Setting this value to 1.0 can be used to always enable gamma control.
 (Disables delayed enabling.)

+        Recommended values based on the environmental brightness:

+        1.0
+            Brightly illuminated
+        0.9
+            Slightly dim
+        0.8
+            Pitch black room

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform linear RGB to screen output.